harp/minify/Readme.md

 # minify

+Is a API Wrapper for HTML, CSS, JS, IMAGE Minifyers

 Super clean API for minifying Javascript, HTML or CSS.

 So you don't have to keep googling for the right tool or the tool’s API.
 And so that you get a nice CLI regardless.